You might be wondering when is the best time to see the Monarch Butterflies in Santa Cruz, CA.?

-Natural Bridges State Beach Monarch Butterfly Natural Preserve is one of many such migration stopovers for the butterflies in Northern California.
-Thousands of monarchs migrate to this region each year from west of the Rocky Mountains to stay warm for the winter.
+The Natural Bridges State Beach Monarch Butterfly Natural Preserve in Santa Cruz County is one of many such migration stopovers for the butterflies in Northern California.
+Just over one hour from San Francisco and from Alameda, Santa Cruz is one of our favorite beach towns.

-Monarchs are truly a sight to behold. and when you see flocks of them flying at once, you’re witnessing one of nature’s miracles!
+The monarchs are truly a sight to behold. and when you see flocks of them flying all at once, you’re witnessing one of nature’s miracles!

 The walk to the Monarch Butterfly Natural Preserve is a 0.6 mile loop.
 It’s not strenuous at all, and it’s very accessible.

 Walk to the end of the parking area to look for signs to the Monarch Trail.